 - Expose residents to flood hazards by being located within the 100-year floodplain as defined by the Federal Emergency Management Agency; - Cause substantial change in the rate and amount of surface runoff leaving the project site ultimately causing a substantial change in the amount of water in a stream, river or other waterway; - Substantially interfere with groundwater recharge; - Cause degradation of water quality (temperature, dissolved oxygen, turbidity and/or other typical stormwater pollutants) in the project area; or - Cause degradation of groundwater quality in the vicinity of the project site. - a.
-Water Quality Standards: Some waste discharge may occur as part of the project.
+Water Quality Standards: No waste discharge will occur as part of the tentative parcel map project.
 Erosion control would be required as part of any future building or grading permit.
 Stormwater runoff from potential development would contain water quality protection features in accordance with a potential National Pollutant Discharge Elimination System (NPDES) stormwater permit, as deemed applicable.
 The project would not be anticipated to violate water quality standards.
+Impacts would be less than significant. - b.
+Groundwater Supplies: The geology of the Western Slope portion of El Dorado County is principally hard, crystalline, igneous, or metamorphic rock overlain with a thin mantle of sediment or soil.
+Groundwater in this region is found in fractures, joints, cracks, and fault zones within the bedrock mass.
+These discrete fracture areas are typically vertical in orientation rather than horizontal as in sedimentary or alluvial aquifers.
+Recharge is predominantly through rainfall infiltrating into the fractures.
+Movement of this groundwater is very limited due to the lack of porosity in the bedrock.
+Wells are typically drilled to depths ranging from 80 to 300 feet in depth.
+There is no evidence that the project will substantially reduce or alter the quantity of groundwater in the vicinity, or materially interfere with groundwater recharge in the area of the proposed project.
+The project was reviewed by the County Environmental Management Department and both parcels demonstrate adequate capability for supporting wells.
+For the final map, the applicant would need to prove that all parcels have a safe and reliable water source that meets the minimum criteria of EDC policy 800-02.
+The project is not anticipated to affect potential groundwater supplies above pre-project levels.
 Impacts would be less than significant.